The Scaling Decision Log

 Every scaling venture arrives at a moment when the model that generated its early traction - the product design, the business model, the go-to-market approach - is no longer the right model for the next stage of growth.
 This is often a performance signal that the founding team is slow to interpret correctly, because the founding model is the thing they built, the thing investors funded, and the thing around which the organisation's identity has been constructed.

-Andela's journey is the most extensively documented example from an African scaling venture.
+Andela's journey is the most extensively documented African example.
 Founded in 2014 as a residential training fellowship selecting less than 1 percent of applicants for intensive engineering bootcamps, Andela's model was built around physical campuses, employer-subsidised salaries for junior developers, and a four-year retention commitment.
 By 2019, the model had hit its ceiling: clients wanted senior engineers, not trained juniors; the cost of physical campus operations constrained margin; and placement rates for the junior cohort were declining as the supply of trained developers in Andela's primary US market outpaced demand - a direct consequence of the growth of coding bootcamps and expanded university computer science programmes that Andela's own model had helped to inspire.
 The founding model was working for the mission narrative.
 It was not generating sustainable unit economics.

 The decision to abandon the founding model was not clean, and the transition was not fast.
 Andela laid off approximately 420 junior engineers across Nigeria, Kenya, and Uganda - the people the founding model had been built to serve - at the same moment the company confirmed it would surpass $50 million in annual revenues.
 It closed the physical campuses that had been the symbolic expression of its commitment to African tech talent.
 The community backlash was immediate and lasting.
 A second round of cuts in May 2020 confirmed that the pivot was a sustained process rather than a clean one-time decision.
 The model that emerged - a remote global marketplace connecting experienced engineers with international clients through an AI-driven matching engine - demonstrated the commercial durability the founding model could not achieve.
 The post-2021 trajectory of acquisitions and CEO succession completed the repositioning as an AI-native talent platform.